 — How can access to health services for migrants and refugees be improved?

-- First of all, such access should be provided to people who have applied for temporary refuge.
-They should have a right to obtain OMI policy while waiting for the decision.
-With this objective, the Refugee Law (Federal Law 95 from 1997) should be modified in the part of medical help for people who have applied for temporary refuge.
+— First of all, such access should be provided to asylum seekers.
+They should have a right to obtain national health insurance while waiting for the decision.
+With this objective, the Refugee Law (Federal Law 95 from 1997) should be modified in the part of medical help for asylum seekers.

-Next important step is to oblige employers to provide VMI policy when contracting migrants; such a policy should cover acute and routine medical care.
+Next important step is to oblige employers to provide voluntary health insurance when contracting migrants; such insurance plan should cover emergency and routine medical care.

 I also want to mention tuberculosis, a socially significant disease.
-In Moscow, inpatient care for patients with tuberculosis is free of charge, but when a patient is discharged, troubles start.
-Antituberculosis clinics work based on area, which means a patient should use a clinic at the place of household registration.
-Our applicants often do not have registration and are denied outpatient care.
+In Moscow, inpatient care for patients with tuberculosis is free of charge, but when a patient is checking out from the hospital, troubles start.
+TB clinics are territorial, which means patients should use a TB clinic in the district where they are registered.
+Our applicants often do not have residence registration and are denied outpatient care.
 This needs to change.

 Types of medical care:

 Emergency care is provided in case of acute disorders and conditions of sudden onset, life-threatening exacerbations of chronic diseases (acute respiratory failure, cardiogenic shock, pulmonary embolism, etc.).
 This involves hospitalization after calling the emergency number 112.